GargiDas2026/MATLAB_Planar_Free_Floating_SMS/README.md

 5. Model based Sliding mode control that takes into account the dynamic coupling will be derived and implemented

-Derivation of Equation of Motion of Space Manipulator System:
+\textbf{Derivation of Equation of Motion of Space Manipulator System:}